Craig5005/AliceBandit/README.md

-# AliceBandit: An adversarial thresholding semi-bandit for ALICE DCS

 ![Figure_0](AliceBandit_Logo.png)

+# An adversarial thresholding semi-bandit for ALICE DCS
 AliceBandit is an adversarial multi-armed semi-bandit for the thresholding bandit problem with K arms.
 In a repeated game over T rounds, played against an oblivious adversary that generates feedback for each arm.
 A player decides which k out of K arms to pull each round, where 𝑘≤𝑘 and the player's objective is to only pull arms that return values exceeding some pre-defined threshold 𝜃.